Mango Trees

 Mango Trees basics

-The tree starts its flowering in winter and takes about four to five months for the fruits to ripen.
-Pollination is mostly done by insects and only about 1% of flowers go on to become fruits.
+The tree starts flowering in winter, taking about four to five months for the fruits to ripen.
+The pollination is done by the insects, while the interesting fact is that only about 1% of flowers become fruits.

 The alternate bearing of Mango Trees

-Mango trees start flowering when they are 6-7 years old and yield fruit for over 50 years.
-However, most mango trees take breaks i.e. they follow a process called alternate bearing.
+Mango trees start flowering at 6-7 years old, yielding fruit for over 50 years.
+However, most mango trees take breaks, i.e., they follow an alternate bearing.

 Alternate bearing or biennial bearing is a common phenomenon in many fruit tree species where they produce more fruits in one year (“ON” year) and much lower in the following year (“OFF” year).
-This process is common in fruits like pears, olives, apples, and plums among others.
+This process is typical in pears, olives, apples, and plums.

-The same sap can also damage the mango fruit if allowed to ooze and remain on its skin.
-The mango farmers prevent this by arranging the harvested mangoes on a wooden crate with holes with the stem facing down.
+The farmers prevent this by arranging the harvested mangoes on a wooden crate with holes with the stem facing down.
 So the sap drips onto the ground without touching the mango skin.

-The luscious fruits are a rich source of vitamin C and vitamin A which play a major role in strengthening immunity.
-Mangoes are a good source of dietary fiber and antioxidants that helps in the prevention of heart disease, cancer, and cholesterol build-up.
+The luscious fruits are a rich source of vitamins C and A, significantly strengthening immunity.
+Mangoes are a good source of dietary fiber and antioxidants that help prevent heart disease, cancer, and cholesterol build-up.

 Peculiar Mango Leaves

-In addition, the dried bark of the Mango tree if consumed in the form of powder cures Diarrhoea.
+In addition, the dried bark of the Mango tree, if consumed as a powder, cures Diarrhoea.

-However, burning Mango leaves in the woods is not advisable as they are toxic in nature and can infect Human eyes and lungs severely.
+However, burning Mango leaves in the woods is not advisable as they are toxic and can severely infect Human eyes and lungs.
 Moreover, mango leaves are considered toxic for cattle feed as well.

 Mango leaves for their Religious Significance